Shreeshrii/tesstrain-sanPlusMinus/README.md

 # tesstrain-sanPlusMinus

 This uses a custom version of [tesstrain](https://github.com/tesseract-ocr/tesstrain) repo for Demo of PlusMinus training for Sanskrit using `san` as the START_MODEL.

-The ground-truth data is included as part of this repo.
+The [ground-truth data](data/sanPlusMinus-ground-truth) is included as part of this repo.

+The training is currently ongoing.

+## Characters included in groundtruth

 The following table shows the [character counts](data/sanPlusMinus/all-gt-charcount) in `all-gt` training text.
-Obviously, all the characters with a low frequency will not be recognized s well as others.
+Obviously, all the characters with a low frequency will not be recognized as well as others.

 ```
 110908 	   SPACE